-Lori Harding, Chair
+Lori Harding, Past Chair

 Lori has numerous years’ experience with Project Management.
 She has had involvement with other Charitable Organizations, Strategic Planning, Property/Construction Management, and Bargaining and is the Board Chair of Women in Nuclear Bruce Chapter and volunteers at Special Olympics.

 Rachel Stack, Secretary